“There is no one way to be a perfect mother–and a million ways to be a good one.”–Jill Churchill

 And now when my kids speak about my “parenting” book, I interject heartily, “No, that is not a parenting book, that’s a mothering book.
 I don’t want to dish parenting advice to others.
 I’d rather encourage moms to show up on purpose in their lives (which is indirectly parenting, of course, but less a to-do manual and more a to-be guidebook).

-What I have learned about parenting over the years is this: It is a whole helluvalotta work!
+What I have learned about parenting over the years is this: It is a whole lotta work!

 - Requiring us to be the energizer bunny,